rbind/blog.jemu.name/content/post/2020-03-03-auto-deploying-a-blogdown-blog-the-needlessly-hard-way.en.md

 You *will* have to rerender everything *once* when setting up this deployment strategy though.
 Even if you were to copy the `blogdown/` directory in your blog root to your server, it would only cause issues server-side as things like changed package locations _will_ cause issues.
 I have dealt with those multiple times during setup, and it took me a bit to figure out that this caching mechanism was the reason why some `.js` file located in the {kabelExtra} package directory could not be found.
 This was ultimately caused by turning on {renv}, and with that also changing the package library location.

 As a bonus, I also added a step to the server-side build script to install a specific version of hugo.
-This is not strictly necessary, but ever since by old theme suddenly stopped working because I wasn't paying attention (and then didn't know how to adapt) to a recent hugo change, I'd rather be on the safe side.
+This is not strictly necessary, but ever since my old theme suddenly stopped working because I wasn't paying attention (and then didn't know how to adapt) to a recent hugo change, I'd rather be on the safe side.
 It's only fitting given the addition of {renv} to the setup.

 Okay then – if you're still here, let's walk through the setup process.